Centre for International Governance Innovation: Partners

 Since its inception, CIGI has partnered with other think tanks and organizations from around the world.
-Current partnerships include the BSIA which is a unique three-way partnership among CIGI, Wilfrid Laurier University and the University of Waterloo; the Council of Councils, a network of leading institutions from twenty-four countries, facilitating dialogue and consensus-building among influential leaders from established and emerging nations; the Datasphere Initiative to responsibly unlocking the value of data for all; IDRC has partnered with CIGI and Ipsos on a project to study online gender-based violence (OGBV) and its effects on women and members of the LGBTQ+ community, with a focus on Asia, Latin America and Sub-Saharan Africa; the forum on Information and Democracy, an international entity led by Reporters Without Borders to implement the International Partnership on Information and Democracy; the International Economics Association to promote mutual understanding among economists worldwide; Institute for New Economic Thinking, an organization founded by George Soros in the wake of the 2008 financial crisis; and Omidyar Network to help put theory into practice on how to measure the value and contribution of societal and private data.
+Current partnerships include the BSIA which is a unique three-way partnership among CIGI, Wilfrid Laurier University and the University of Waterloo; the Council of Councils, a network of leading institutions from twenty-four countries, facilitating dialogue and consensus-building among influential leaders from established and emerging nations; the Datasphere Initiative to responsibly unlocking the value of data for all; IDRC has partnered with CIGI and Ipsos on a project to study online gender-based violence (OGBV) and its effects on women and members of the LGBTQ+ community, with a focus on Asia, Latin America and Sub-Saharan Africa; the Forum on Information and Democracy, an international entity led by Reporters Without Borders to implement the International Partnership on Information and Democracy; the International Economics Association, an organization dedicated to promoting mutual understanding among economists worldwide; Institute for New Economic Thinking, an organization founded by George Soros in the wake of the 2008 financial crisis; and Omidyar Network to help put theory into practice on how to measure the value and contribution of societal and private data.